yuki24/rambulance/README.md

 $ rails g rambulance:install
 ```

-Rambulance only has support for `erb`.
-If you would like to use haml or slim templates, please see [How to Convert Your `.erb` to `.slim`](https://github.com/slim-template/slim/wiki/Template-Converters-ERB-to-SLIM) or [html2haml](https://github.com/haml/html2haml).
+Rambulance's generator can only generate `erb` templates.
+If you want to use haml or slim templates, please see [How to Convert Your `.erb` to `.slim`](https://github.com/slim-template/slim/wiki/Template-Converters-ERB-to-SLIM) or [html2haml](https://github.com/haml/html2haml).

 Now you can start editing templates like `app/views/errors/not_found.html.erb`.
 Edit, run `rails server` and open [`localhost:3000/rambulance/not_found`](http://localhost:3000/rambulance/not_found)!